AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo2-tracking.rst

 #.
 Each test *depends* on both a (functional) requirement and a (non-functional) specification (at least in this case).
 #.
 The requirements-relations can become more complicated, even by adding **only** *one* requirement!

-Can you imagine what will happen when we add a handful of requirements to the calculator (memory, square root, powers)?
-Or, a few more non-functionals (speed-of-operation, floats).
+Can you imagine what will happen when we add a handful of requirements to the calculator (*memory*, *square-root*, *powers*)?
+Or, a few more non-functionals (*speed-of-operation*, *floats*).
 Then the complexity quickly raises even for such a simple product.
 And it becomes hard to predict which tests have to be adapted or rerun.

 Likewise, when a few requirements become altered in an upcoming sprint: can you predict which tests will have to change?
 A graph, as above, will certainly help in working that out.